Junior Kerrie Cartwright fell in the quarterfinals of the Bedford Cup on Saturday.

 Just one season earlier, Hyde led the Seminoles to perhaps the most successful season in Florida State history taking her team to its first ever NCAA Sweet 16.
 After being selected to host the first and second rounds of the NCAA Championship for just the second time in program history, both under Hyde, the Seminoles dominated both North Florida and No. 17 South Carolina to punch their ticket to Athens, Ga., and to the highly coveted Sweet 16 round of the NCAAs.
 Hyde also watched her first `Nole earn ACC Freshman of the Year when Francesca Segarelli captured the honor in 2010.

-During her eight years at the helm, Hyde's players have made seven appearances at the NCAA Championships in singles as well as two doubles pairs.
+Hyde's players have made seven appearances at the NCAA Championships in singles as well as two doubles pairs.
 Rybakova is the one of two players in FSU history to qualify for the NCAA Championships three out of her four years (2008, 2009, 2011) in singles.

-Off the court, Hyde athletes have continued their brilliance in the classroom by securing the Golden Torch Award eight times since her arrival, which is given to the Florida State athletic team with the highest GPA.
+Off the court, Hyde athletes have continued their brilliance in the classroom by securing the Golden Torch Award nine times since her arrival, which is given to the Florida State athletic team with the highest GPA.
 In addition, numerous Seminoles have landed spots on the All-ACC Academic team, All-ACC Honor Roll and ITA Scholar-Athletes list in Hyde's eight years as head coach.

 Both Federica Suess and Rybakova earned the ACC post-graduate scholarships.
 Suess was awarded the scholarship in 2009 during her senior year, while Rybakova earned the honor for her fifth-year in 2011.